arivictor/celery-canvas-examples/README.md

 python3 1-single_task.py
 ```

-Look at the operation file to see how its implemented# celery-canvas-examples
+Look at the operation file to see how its implemented

 ## Notes